Stumptown Artist FellowshipDec 01, 2017

 Wendy Red Star’s solo exhibition Grandmothers (I Come As One But I Stand As Ten Thousand) runs December 7th, 2017 through January 31st, 2018.
 The reception is Thursday, December 7th, 7–9pm.
 Portland Downtown Cafe, 128 SW 3rd Avenue, Portland, OR.

-Photo 2: © Wendy Red Star
+Photo 2 in image lockup: © Wendy Red Star